danieljestes/CS220Spring23_ehar/hw6.md

 	bx lr
 ```

 a.
 What are the first three instructions of `sum` doing?
 How did we normally write that during the semester?

 b.
 What are the last three instructions of `sum` doing?
 How did we normally write that during the semester?

-	c.